djjtyn/CIMilestoneProject1/README.md

 # Digital Audio Workstations
 For my first milestone project, I chose to create a website containing information on digital audio workstations and different software available to allow a user to start recording high quality audio from their home.
-I have listed the requirements neccessary for a user to make use of this method of recording and enhancing their audio.<br>
+I have listed the requirements neccessary for a user to make use of this method of recording and the tools for enhancing their audio quality.<br>
 The site also has some information on audio post production tools contained within the software programs which will allow a user to enhance the audio quality of their recordings after the audio is recorded.<br>
 A deployed verseion of this website can be found here: https://djjtyn.github.io/milestonepractise/
 ## UX